Karasu1t/enterprise-sales-forecast-dashboard/readme.md

 ![Inference Result](img/dashboard_2.png)

 > The Streamlit dashboard allows users to select a date and receive real-time sales predictions.
-> The prediction logic is backed by a scalable Cloud Run inference API.
+> Predictions are served through a scalable Cloud Run inference API.

 ---

-## What Problem Does This Project Solve?

-Accurate sales forecasting is essential for budgeting, inventory planning, and strategic decision-making.
-However, many machine learning projects rely on unrealistic evaluation methods that lead to overconfident predictions in production.

-This project focuses on:
+## Business Value

-- Reliable time-series forecasting for business use
+- Enables more reliable revenue forecasting for planning and budgeting
-- Realistic model evaluation without future data leakage
+- Reduces the risk of overconfident predictions caused by future data leakage
-- A deployment-ready architecture suitable for enterprise environments
+- Provides a scalable architecture that integrates easily into real business workflows

 ---